icub-tech-iit/documentation/docs/ft_sensors/change_of_frame_accelerometer.md

-# Study of change of frame on accelerometer measurements
+# Study on change of frame on accelerometer measurements

 #### Author